Welcome to the CAS Registrar’s Office

 Please see the detailed directions for submitting your application.
 Please note that you will be required to meet briefly with a Degree Audit staff member when you submit your application.
 We encourage you to submit your form early as lines are long during the last few days of the application period.

 Late applications are not accepted.
-Applications received after May 1st will be considered for Spring 2017.
+Applications received after May 1st will be considered for May 2018.

-If you missed the deadline for August 2016 graduation, you may apply for December 2016.
+If you missed the deadline for Summer 2017 graduation, you may apply for December 2017.
 If you have questions, please contact the CAS Registrar’s Office.

 CALCULATING YOUR GPA